rwth-acis/las2peer-template-project/README.md

     [..] registerUserAgent('UserA','userAPass')

-b) Then you can invoke a service method
+b) Then you can invoke a service method (use a "-" for separating multiple parameters in the last argument (String only!)

     [..] invoke('i5.las2peer.services.servicePackage.ServiceClass','testMethod2','xyz')